 Some primary or secondary alcohol also undergo carbonium ion rearrangement.

-In the above example, the secondary carbonium ion is converted into a more stable tertiary carbonium ion.
-Hence, 1,2 methyl shifts occur.
+In the above example, the secondary carbonium ion is converted into a more stable tertiary carbonium ion by 1,2 methyl shift.

 The reaction of hydrogen chloride with 3-Methyl-1-butene is expected to yield 2-Chloro-3-methyl butane.
 Instead, a mixture of two alkenes is formed.
-This is because of the hydride shift of secondary carbonium into tertiary.
+This is because of the hydride shift of secondary carbenium into tertiary.

 What is carbocation explained?